 Ian Pidd is a freelance director of theatre and festivals.

-His practice veers between programming festivals (The Lost Lands), directing theatre (Men Of Steel’s Hard Rubbish) and participatory “things” (Unconformity’s The Rumble, and Dark MOFO’s Ogoh Ogoh).
+His practice veers between programming festivals (The Lost Lands/ The Wanderer), directing theatre (Passenger) and participatory “things” (Unconformity’s The Rumble, and Dark MOFO’s Ogoh Ogoh).
 Ian’s collaboration with Bec Reid and Kate Baggerson for Everybody Now, has created social dance works all over the country, including a large scale commission for the Commonwealth Games Festival 2018.

-Previously he held a four year Artistic Directorship of Back To Back Theatre and ten years directing the majority of works at Snuff Puppets, where his productions travelled throughout the world.
+Previously he held a four year Artistic Directorship of Back To Back Theatre and ten years directing the majority of works at Snuff Puppets, where his productions traveled throughout the world.
 Ian has directed for The Business, MRPG, Barry Morgan, Polyglot Theatre and many others.
-Ian’s production of Men Of Steel’s Hard Rubbish was a popular and critical hit for The Malthouse in late 2013.

 Ian has been the artistic director of festivals as diverse as Moomba and The Works (Glenorchy, Tas) and was for 6 years the Chair of Melbourne Fringe.
 For ten years he was co-artistic director of boutique festival The Village and was founding Artistic Director of Junction Arts Festival (JAF) in Launceston.

-Ian has sat on the boards of Back To Back, Snuff Puppets, Arts Access, ASIALINK performing arts board, The Village Inc, Junction Arts Festival, Melbourne Fringe (Chair), as well as five year stint on the City Of Melbourne’s Culture And Arts Advisory Board.
-He has sat on funding panels for the Australia Council, Arts Victoria (now Creative Victoria), City Of Melbourne, Regional Arts Victoria and Arts Tasmania.
+Ian has sat on the boards of Back To Back, Snuff Puppets, Arts Access, ASIALINK, The Village Inc, Junction Arts Festival, Melbourne Fringe (Chair), as well as five year stint on the City Of Melbourne’s Culture And Arts Advisory Board.

-Kate Baggerson (McDonald) is a Creative Producer of festivals, community cultural development projects and multi-art events.
-She has worked across Australia for leading arts organisations such as MONA FOMA, Salamanca Arts Centre, the Woodford Folk Festival and the Gold Coast’s Bleach* Festival.
+She has worked across Australia for leading arts organisations such as MONA FOMA, Salamanca Arts Centre, the Woodford Folk Festival, HOTA Home of the Arts and the Gold Coast’s Bleach* Festival as Associate Director.

 Bec Reid is an Australian based performer, producer, director, choreographer and engagement specialist.